kristianDKAndersen/aiderTest/README.md

-# Vue 3 + JavaScript sprinkle with TypeScript Starter Template
+# Vue 3 + JavaScript sprinkled with TypeScript Boilerplate

 A modern Vue.js starter template with TypeScript support, featuring comprehensive tooling for development, testing, and code quality.